webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 When a WebRTC Agent starts it has no idea who it is going to communicate with and what they are going to communicate about.
 Signaling solves this issue!
 Signaling is used to bootstrap the call so that two WebRTC agents can start communicating.

 Signaling uses an existing protocol SDP (Session Description Protocol).
 SDP is a plain-text protocol.
-Each SDP message is made up of key/value pairs and contains a list of 'media sections'.
-The SDP that the two WebRTC Agents exchange contains details like.
+Each SDP message is made up of key/value pairs and contains a list of "media sections".
+The SDP that the two WebRTC Agents exchange contains details like:

-* IPs and Ports that the agent is reachable on (candidates)
+* IPs and Ports that the agent is reachable on (candidates).
-* How many audio and video tracks the agent wishes to send
+* How many audio and video tracks the agent wishes to send.
-* What audio and video codecs each agent supports
+* What audio and video codecs each agent supports.
-* Values used while connecting (uFrag/uPwd)
+* Values used while connecting (`uFrag`/`uPwd`).
-* Values used while securing (certificate fingerprint)
+* Values used while securing (certificate fingerprint).

 Note that signaling typically happens "out-of-band"; that is, applications generally don't use WebRTC itself to trade signaling messages.
 Any architecture suitable for sending messages can be used to relay the SDPs between the connecting peers, and many applications will use their existing infrastructure (like REST endpoints, WebSocket connections, or authentication proxies) to facilitate easy trading of SDPs between the proper clients.